-As you get your knowledge through learning, it would be a good idea to provide brief information about courses you took and skills you got.
-Furthermore, you may familiarize your recruiter with scale projects you created or events you organized (related to the job you are applying, of course).
+As you get your knowledge through learning, it would be a good idea to provide brief information about courses you took and the skills you got.
+Furthermore, you may familiarize your recruiter with scale projects you created or events you organized (related to the job you are applying for, of course).
 Do not repeat your CV, just revise these data quickly.

 Focus on Transferable Skills

-Even if you do not ended IT courses but really want to get a technical job, emphasize your IT skills.
-Mention the basic skills related to IT sphere that you used to demonstrate on previous job.
-Beside technical skills do not forget to list:
+Even if you do not end IT courses but really want to get a technical job, emphasize your IT skills.
+Mention the basic skills related to the IT-sphere that you used to demonstrate in your previous job.
+Besides, technical skills do not forget to list:

 - Deadline meeting

 - Fresh mind and ideas

 - Tendency to accuracy and quality work

 - Ability to set priorities and take multiple tasks

 Conduct a little research and find out who exactly an employer of your dream company is looking for and adjust your resume according to his expectation and requirements.

 Most of the companies use Applicant Tracking Systems (ATS) – special tools helping to scan applicants’ resumes and highlight the keywords the company requires.
 This step is important, as if you will not pass it, you may not get a chance to be invited to the interview.
 You should also use these words to upgrade LinkedIn®’s Profile and make it visible for employers.
 For this purpose, you should learn the description of the job and allocate keywords (for instance, previous work experience, Java or any other technical language, a desire to grow and learn other techniques, etc).